LasseRafn/laravel-economic/readme.md

 composer require lasserafn/laravel-economic
 ```

-In Laravel 5.5 the package will autoregister the service provider.
+In Laravel 5.5, and above, the package will auto-register the service provider.
 In Laravel 5.4 you must install this service provider.

 2. Add the EconomicServiceProvider to your `config/app.php` providers array.